UtrechtUniversity/yoda/docs/design/overview/group-manager.md

 A *reader* cannot be added to the main group, because that will grant them 'own' permissions.
 Instead a shadow group is created prefixed with 'read-'.
 This group gets read permissions on the 'research-' or 'intake-' group of the same basename.
 Inheritance is enabled.

 A group *manager* has all the same characteristics as a normal user but in addition metadata is set on the group to list managers.
 The attribute name is 'manager' and the attribute value is the username (including zone).
-There are two special groups under the System category to grant managers extra privileges.
+There are three special groups under the System category to grant managers extra privileges.
 These are:
+	- *priv-admin* --
+    Membership of this group is checked to determine if a user can perform administritative tasks using the Administration module.
+The Administration module is introduced as a new feature in Yoda version 1.10.

   - *priv-group-add* --
     Membership of this group is checked to determine if a user can create groups.
 The user also needs to be manager in one of the groups belonging to the same category.